-There are lots of different website builders out there, including Sitebuilder, Wix, GoDaddy, Weebly, Webs, Squarespace, Jimdo, Gator and Shopify.
-They all have their merits (here’s a recent article that compares a few of them in more detail).
-Some are free to use.
-Others you pay for.
+There are lots of website builders to choose from, including Wix, GoDaddy, Gator, Weebly, Shopify, Webs, Sitebuilder and Squarespace.
+They all have their merits (here’s an article that compares a few of them in more detail).
+Some are free to use and others you pay for.

-Over 60 million people have already chosen WordPress to power their websites.
+Over 60 million people choose WordPress to power their websites.
 So it must be good.
-One third of all websites in the world use it, including almost 15% of the Top 100 website on the planet.
+A third of all websites in the world use it, including almost 15% of the Top 100 websites on the planet.
 (Love stats?
 Here are some more.)
 You can use WordPress to build any type of website – a blog, portfolio, e-commerce store, business, hobby – anything!
-You can choose from nearly 7,000 Themes that have been designed by people who love design.
+You can choose from around 4,000 Themes that have been designed by people who love design.
 Which means you can build a beautiful-looking site without going to art college.

 If you employ a website designer, they will probably use WordPress.
-That’s how they can charge a small amount of money and deliver something that still looks great.Alex the tutor
+That’s how they can charge a small amount and deliver something that still looks great.Alex—your website guide

 There are two ways to use WordPress.
-You can install it for free on any domain name you own (that’s your website name, or url).
-The domain name can cost less than £5 a year (usually nearer £10 – and will be an extra charge if you employ a designer).
+You can install it – free – on any domain name you own (that’s your website name, or url).
+The domain name can cost less than £5 a year (usually nearer £10).
 When you have a domain name, you also need someone to host your website, which can cost less than £1 a month.
 That’s exactly what’s going on with the website you’re looking at now.

 If you prefer, you can create a completely free WordPress website at WordPress.com.
-(A version of this website has been published here so you can see what that can look like.)
-Advertisements will appear on your website, there are only 100 free Themes to choose from, and your url will be longer – but it won’t cost you a penny!
+(An old version of this website has been published here so you can see what that looks like.)
+Advertisements will appear on your website, if you choose this option.
+There are fewer free Themes to choose from and your url will be longer – but it won’t cost you anything!

 Sample WordPress websites

-Here are over 130 websites that use WordPress, to show you how flexible it can be.
+Here are examples of over 130 websites that use WordPress, to show you how flexible it can be.
 And here’s the showcase on the main site with even more.
-Don’t expect your website to look like one of these straight away – but feel free to use them for inspiration.
+Don’t expect your website to look like one of these straight away – but they are useful for inspiration.

 All change at WordPress

-In December 2018, WordPress dramatically changed the way we all create websites, with the launch of WordPress 5.0.
+A few years ago, WordPress dramatically updated the way we build websites, with the launch of WordPress 5.0.
 They did this to compete with other popular website builders, that use drag-and-drop blocks to create Posts and Pages.
-Here’s the short video WordPress released at the launch of what it calls Bebo (the name of the 5.0 update), which uses Gutenberg (the name of the new drag and drop editor).
-[Update: 5.1 is coming at the end of February.
-Updates happen regularly, which is why you should manage your website instead of leaving it to someone you will have to pay.]
+Here’s the short video WordPress released at the launch of what it called Bebo (the name of the 5.0 update), which uses Gutenberg (the name of the new drag and drop editor).
+(Updates happen regularly (we’re now at version 5.9.3, which is why you should manage your website instead of relying on someone else.)

 Do you need to know this?